-The purely functional languages like Haskell expresses side effects such as IO and other stateful computations using monadic actions.
-With the big popularity of RxJS Observable monad, you can create a referential transparent program specification made up of functions that may produce side effects like network, logging, database access, etc. Using its monadic nature we can map I/O operations over effects and flat them to bring in other sequences of operations.
-Marble.js is a functional reactive framework, that's why RxJS is a first class citizen here.
-It’s a much more powerful and feature-rich monad than IO that implements the basic abstract interface as well as a ton of additional functionalities for manipulating sequences of events over time.
+The core concept of Marble.js assumes that almost everything is a stream.
+The main building block of the whole framework is an Effect, which is just a function that returns a stream of events.
+With the big popularity of RxJS Observable, you can create a referential transparent program specification made up of functions that may produce side effects like network, logging, database access, etc. Using its monadic nature we can map I/O operations over effects and flat them to bring in other sequences of operations.
+RxJS is used as a hammer for expressing asynchronous flow with monadic manner.

 For those who are curious about the framework name - it comes from a popular way of visually expressing the time-based behavior of event streams, aka marble diagrams.
 This kind of domain-specific language is a popular way of testing asynchronous streams, especially in RxJS environments.

 👉 If you have ever worked with libraries like Redux Observable, @ngrx/effects or other libraries that leverage functional reactive paradigm, you will feel at home.